ozgurakan/ozgurakan.github.io/_posts/2015-06-08-openvswtich-network-namespaces.markdown

     7b7c0dd0-efaf-4296-b485-030e863ff260
         ovs_version: "2.0.2

-We seem to have a functional OVS.
+We seem to have a functional OvS.

 ### Create New Switch (Bridge)